earthgecko/skyline/docs/_build/html/_sources/panorama.txt

   tidier and more efficient way to run MySQL InnoDB tables in terms of managing space allocations with InnoDB and it segregates databases from each in the context on the .ibd file spaces.

+- See ``skyline.sql`` in your cloned Skyline repo for the schema creation script
+- Enable Panorama and set the other Panorama settings in ``settings.py``
+- Start Panorama (use you appropriate PATH) - or go back to `Installation`_ and continue with the installation steps and Panorama will be started later in the installation process.

 .. code-block:: bash